chainpoint/chainpoint-gateway/README.md

 ## Troubleshooting

+If your issue isn't addressed here, please [submit an issue](https://github.com/chainpoint/chainpoint-core/issues) to the Chainpoint Core repo.

+### Init Problems

 If `make init` fails and the Lightning wallet hasn't yet been generated and funded, run `make init-restart`, then run `make init` again.
 If the Lightning wallet has already been generated and funded, you can usually just run `make init` again to continue the initialization process.

-For further help, [submit an issue](https://github.com/chainpoint/chainpoint-core/issues) to the Chainpoint Core repo.
+### Docker Secrets

+Gateway uses docker secrets to store sensitive credentials.
+If you receive a `secret not found` error for either `HOT_WALLET_PASS` or `HOT_WALLET_ADDRESS` while deploying, this can be remedied by using your saved lnd credentials to recreate the secrets:
+`printf <hot wallet password without quotes> | docker secret create HOT_WALLET_PASS -` or `printf <hot wallet address without quotes> | docker secret create HOT_WALLET_ADDRESS -`.

 ## Gateway Public API